veebch/bb/README.md

 ## You'll need:
 - Raspberry Pi Pico
-- Stepper Motor and Driver Board (we use the 28BYJ-48)
+- Stepper Motor and Driver Board (we use the 28BYJ-48 and ULN2003)
 - 6 wires, ideally with female dupont connectors at one end
 - An application that requires turning a thing at roughly predefined intervals